200803-java-devops/Project0-William/README.txt

 Future features to add:
+-Handling input mismatch for the SQL queries needs to be implemented.
 -Live stock market data and real S&P 500 updates.
 -More Junit testing.
 -More columns added for each ticker to display additional data.